-z) Earnings per share
+x) Earnings per share

 Basic earnings per share is calculated by dividing net earnings attributable to ordinary shareholders by the weighted-average number of ordinary shares outstanding during the period.
 Diluted earnings per share include the effects of the possible issuance of ordinary shares under share grants and option plans in the determination of the weighted average number of ordinary shares outstanding during the period.
-In 2008, 2007 and 2006 share grants and options of 761,594, 439,651 and 332,959, respectively, were excluded as their effect was anti dilutive.
+In 2008 and 2007 share grants and options of 761,594 and 439,651, respectively, were excluded as their effect was anti dilutive.
 The following table provides the amounts used in the calculation of earnings (loss) per share:

-2008 2007 2006 Net earnings (loss) attributable to ordinary shareholders (61,938) (62,647) 12,339 Weighted-average number of ordinary shares outstanding during the year 54,850,643 54,817,086 54,733,796 Increase resulting from assumed conversi of share grants and options on - - Weighted-average number of ordinary shares and potential shares outstandi ng 54.850.643 E4 817 086 54 722 70 6 during the year 3+,830,0+3 37,017,000 37,733,790
+2009 2008 2007 Net earnings (loss) attributable to ordinary shareholders (17,686) (61,938) (62,647) Weighted-average number of ordinary shares outstanding during the year 54,853,045 54,850,643 54,817,086 Increase resulting from assumed conversion of share grants and options on - Weighted-average number of ordinary shares and potential shares outstanding during the year ng 54,853,045 54,850,643 54,817,086